 There are various other less common conditions that can cause CKD.

 You are unlikely to feel unwell or have symptoms with mild-to-moderate CKD - that is, stages 1 to 3.
 (However, there may be symptoms of an underlying condition such as kidney pain with certain kidney conditions.)
-CKD is usually diagnosed by the eGFR test before any symptoms develop.
+CKD is usually diagnosed by the estimated glomerular filtration rate (eGFR) test before any symptoms develop.
 (If the kidney function declines to stages 4 or 5 then various symptoms and problems may develop.)

 Do I need any further tests?

-As mentioned, the eGFR test is done to diagnose and monitor the progression and severity of CKD.
+As mentioned, the estimated glomerular filtration rate (eGFR) test is done to diagnose and monitor the progression and severity of CKD.
 For example, it should be done routinely at least once a year in people with stages 1 and 2 CKD, and more frequently if you have stage 3, 4 or 5 CKD.

 You are likely to have routine urine dipstick tests from time to time to check for blood and protein in the urine.
 Also, blood tests may be done from time to time to check on your blood level of chemicals such as sodium, potassium, calcium and phosphate.
 The need for other tests then depends on various factors and your doctor will advise - for example: